 Wentzville Parks and Recreation is thrilled to announce the creation of Wentzville's Connection Theatre Company (Wentzville's CTC).
-Wentzville's CTC is founded on the idea of connections and driven by the hope of connecting Wenzville's residents to the world of theatre.
+Wentzville's CTC is founded on the idea of connections and driven by the hope of connecting Wentzville's residents to the world of theatre.
 Wentzville's CTC offers opportunities to connect through classes, camps and productions for all ages that teach and develop the valuable skills of performing arts.

-Abigail Ayers is a Recreation Coordinator of youth activities for Wentzville Parks and Recreation.
-She became involved with the Wentzville's CTC when Kris, Alison and Cameron contacted the City of Wentzville about the importance of theatre in our community.
+Abigail Ayers is the Recreation Coordinator of youth activities for Wentzville Parks and Recreation.
+She became involved with Wentzville's CTC when Kris, Alison and Cameron contacted the City of Wentzville about the importance of theatre in our community.
 Since the beginning of Wentzville's CTC, Abigail has enjoyed learning about the complex and wonderful world of theatre.
 The same way she has built connections with new colleagues in performing arts, it is the hope of Wentzville's CTC that we can foster such connections for our Wentzville residents as well.
 Excited for the journey ahead, Abigail and Wentzville's CTC are eager to offer classes, camps and productions for our community and expand the influence of theatre.

-Kris Schmidt is excited to share her passion of performing arts to Wentzville and surrounding communities.
+Kris Schmidt is excited to share her passion of performing arts with Wentzville and surrounding communities.
 Her love of performing started when she was a child.
 Focusing mainly on vocal performance through high school, she expanded her skills to the stage while attending Southeast Missouri State University.
 She was an active member of her Theatre Department and performed at Six Flags St. Louis during her college years.
 Kris took a hiatus from the stage to pursue a Master of Science in Occupational Therapy degree from Washington University, and to start a family.
 She is a proud wife and mother to three amazing children, and works as an Occupational Therapist in the Wentzville School District.
 For the past ten years she has been back in the wonderful world of theatre.
 Performing on stage, and assisting on the technical side with various local theatre companies.
 She is thrilled to be a part of Wentzville's CTC , and hopes to connect/bring together people living in and around our great City to experience the excitement of performing arts.

-Alison Dueker is excited to be part of the Wentzville's CTC family!
+Alison Dueker is excited to be part of Wentzville's CTC family!
 She has performed in many local community theatre productions as an actress and choreographer.
 Originally from the Kansas City area, her passion in theatre is choreography and as a former cheerleader, dancer, dance teacher and Zumba instructor, she enjoys bringing different stories to life through dancing and gymnastics.
 She is a three-time Arts for Life Best Performance Award nominee and looks forward to bringing live theatre to the Wentzville community.
 Alison holds a Bachelor of Business from Western Illinois University and resides in Wentzville with her loving and supportive husband and their amazing son.